The basic idea behind investing is finding ways for your money to earn you even more money. Getting your money to do work for you? Yes, please.

 Look at the first example.
 In this example, which uses historical returns, 9% is the expected rate of return.
 What that number doesn’t reveal is the risk taken in order to achieve that rate of return.
 The investment experienced negative returns in the years 2005, 2006, 2012, and 2014.
 The variability of returns is often called volatility.

-Sometimes, investment risk comes with the possibility of losing money in that investment.
+Sometimes, investment risks and managing them come with the possibility of losing money.
 Knowing this, it might be misguided to assume that 9% annual returns were going to show up as positive 9% returns each and every year.
 To achieve 9% average returns, there must be some risk involved.

 All investments are subject to pressures in the market.
 These pressures, or sources of risk, can come in the form of systematic and unsystematic risk.
 Systematic risk affects an entire investment type.
 Within that investment category, it probably can’t be “diversified” away.